 You’ve decided to wear that most lucrative title of all: an entrepreneur!
+Good on you!

 We wish you the best of luck and hope to give you some insider information on starting a business in Australia.
-Here are 43 great tips to consider before you get started.
+Here are 43 great business tips to consider before you get started.

 1. Know your industry’s red tape: is one of the most crucial business tips

 Your big advantage is that it takes (on average) 3 days to finish the formal processes required for starting a business in Australia.
 That is astonishingly quick compared to other developed countries.